indeedeng/iwf/gen/iwfidl/docs/WorkflowGetRequest.md

 `func (o *WorkflowGetRequest) HasNeedsResults() bool`

 HasNeedsResults returns a boolean if a field has been set.

+### GetWaitIfStillRunning

+`func (o *WorkflowGetRequest) GetWaitIfStillRunning() bool`

+GetWaitIfStillRunning returns the WaitIfStillRunning field if non-nil, zero value otherwise.

+### GetWaitIfStillRunningOk

+`func (o *WorkflowGetRequest) GetWaitIfStillRunningOk() (*bool, bool)`

+GetWaitIfStillRunningOk returns a tuple with the WaitIfStillRunning field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetWaitIfStillRunning

+`func (o *WorkflowGetRequest) SetWaitIfStillRunning(v bool)`

+SetWaitIfStillRunning sets WaitIfStillRunning field to given value.

+### HasWaitIfStillRunning

+`func (o *WorkflowGetRequest) HasWaitIfStillRunning() bool`

+HasWaitIfStillRunning returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)